Forcepoint/fp-pta-ansible-docker-selenium-grid-node-chrome/README.md

   Again, use to specify a different compose project if you want to run multiple nodes on a single docker host.

 * docker_selenium_grid_node_chrome_restart_always: If yes, restart the OS when applying this role.
 Defaults to no.
-  This is useful if you fear that the grid is having longevity problems.
+  This is useful if you fear that the grid is having longevity problems, but it will bounce any VNC connection to the node running at the time.
+If the VNC client can't cope with that, you'll have to manually reconnect.

 * docker_selenium_grid_node_chrome_nssdb: If this variable is defined, it is a path to a folder containing files to places in `/home/seluser/.pki/nssdb`.
   This path is assumed to be on the ansible originator/master, not on the ansible target machine.